mockoon/mockoon.com/content/tutorials/run-mock-api-anywhere-cli.md

 ## How to use the CLI?

-As Mockoon CLI is designed to work in pair with the main user interface, you will learn how to create your first mock API and how to import the mock data in the CLI.
+As Mockoon CLI is designed to work in pair with the main user interface, you will learn how to create your first mock API and how to use the mock data with the CLI.

 ### Step 1.
 Create a mock API using Mockoon interface